Real estate Why US REITs may shine in a rate-cutting environment

 Attractive |

-After stock markets entered a technical correction, hedge funds with lower betas to market risk may be a valuable alternative within a portfolio.
-Spreads within event-driven strategies remain high due to the limited capital markets activity from mergers and acquisitions as private equity remains sidelined.
+Hedge funds with lower betas to market risk may be a valuable alternative within a portfolio, in our view.
+Spreads within event-driven strategies remain high despite limited capital markets activity from M&As because private equity has remained sidelined.

 |